nicolelau/liferay-learn/docs/dxp/7.2.x/en/installation-and-upgrades/10-maintaining-clusters/03-blue-green-deployments.md

 3. Maintain both columns until the old column is no longer used by any cluster nodes.

-4. Delete the column in the next release.
+4. Delete the old column in the next release.

 For more information, refer to these blue-green deployment articles: